-The three reasons I have a Facebook page are: 1) to notify people of my recent blog posts; 2) to keep those interested concerning my upcoming book(s) via my son's, soon to be up and running new publishing company and; 3) to read and to listen to what "Christians" are saying about world affairs and their take on their favorite "pet" peeves concerning other Christians' doctrinal positions.
+The two reasons I have a Facebook page are: 1) to notify people of my recent blog posts; and 2) to read and to listen to what Christians, real or imagined, are saying about world affairs and their take on their favorite pet peeves concerning other Christians' doctrinal positions.
 Tis sad what I have seen, not as a whole but far too prevalent.
 Such as:

 - Calling another's beliefs from the pit of hell.

 - The doctrine of the rapture being for weak Christians; becoming a crutch or a form of escapism.

 - The security of the believer being a license to sin.

 - A Christian who sins is not a true believer but a heretic.